HiGal/NLP_SQuAD/README.md

 conda env create -f environment.yml conda activate pipeline
 ```
+## Data
+To download train and test SQuAD 2.0 data run script `download_dataset.sh`.
+It loads JSON files into `./data` directory

 ## Notebooks
 1. **EDA.ipynb** - explaratory data analysis on the data.
 Here we have tried to see how the data look like and what we are dealing with.